duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 We don't ask you to consider the drone's attitude (roll $\phi$ and pitch $\theta$), as that makes for an even larger state vector and adds complexity.
 You can assume that roll and pitch are zero.
 Also, the IMU incorporates its own filter to produce its estimates of roll and pitch.
 If you wish, you may attempt to use these roll and pitch values as strong estimates to inform the state transition and measurement functions; that said, this leads to more advanced computations that we would recommend attempting after developing the UKF with the assumption of zero degrees roll and pitch.

 ## State Transition Function

+We define a control input $\mathbf{u}$ populated by linear accelerations from the IMU:

+$$\mathbf{u} = \begin{bmatrix}
+\ddot x^b \\
+\ddot y^b \\
+\ddot z^b
+\end{bmatrix}$$

+As noted in [the background section](#ukf-background), one could treat these acceleration values as measurements instead of control inputs; for relative ease of implementation, we have chosen to use accelerations as control inputs.
+The linear accelerations are in the drone's body frame, denoted by the superscript $b$, so we need to rotate these vectors into the global frame based on the yaw variable that we are tracking (we assume 0 degrees pitch and roll in this model).
+This transformation will occur in the state transition function.

 **Task (Written Section 1.2.2):** Implement the state transition function $g(\mathbf{x}, \mathbf{u}, \Delta t)$ in `ukf7d_written_solutions.tex`.
 Remember that for the drone, this involves kinematics, and since we are now tracking yaw, there will also be some trigonometry.

 **Task:** Translate the state transition function into Python by filling in the `state_transition_function()` method in `StateEstimators/student_state_estimator_ukf_7d.py`.
 Follow the "TODO"s there.
 Note the function's type signature for the inputs and outputs.

 ## Measurement Function

-The measurements $\mathbf{z}_t$ that are considered are the IR slant range reading $r$, $x$ and $y$ planar position estimates and yaw estimates $\psi_{\text{camera}}$ from the camera, and the velocities along the $x$- and $y$-axes provided by optical flow.
+The measurements $\mathbf{z}_t$ that are considered are the IR slant range reading $r$, $x$ and $y$ planar position estimates and yaw estimates $\psi_{\text{camera}}$ from the camera, and the velocities along the $x$- and $y$-axes provided by optical flow, which you learned about and implemented in [the sensors project](#sensors-velocity).
+Note that in the 2D UKF, we took the IR reading to be a direct measure of altitude; here, in three spatial dimensions, you can optionally use the roll and pitch values directly from the IMU (i.e., not estimated in our UKF) to convert between the slant range, which is what the IR sensor actually provides, and altitude in the measurement function.

+$$\mathbf{z}_t = \begin{bmatrix}
+r \\
+x \\
+y \\
+\dot x \\
+\dot y \\
+\psi_{\text{camera}}
+\end{bmatrix}$$

 At the start of your 2D UKF implementation, we asked you to take into account the notion of asynchronous inputs and to do predictions and updates when these values came in.
 As you later found out, this approach might not yield the best results in our particular application, due to computation limitations and also poor estimates when doing dead reckoning (i.e., predicting based on the current state estimate and motion of the drone) alone in a time step.
 In this 7D UKF, a similar issue can arise if trying to do a prediction and update cycle in each callback.
 The sporadic updates, although theoretically feasible, impose the added burden of CPU load inherent in the UKF predict and update steps.
 A possible solution to this issue is to drop packets of data by throttling down the sensor inputs to the UKF, which will degrade our estimates across the board.
 Also, by implementing callbacks that block one another, there is the potential that important updates are not being executed as often as they should be, and the system can become unreliable.

 The alternative solution to this issue that we have found works better and that you will implement is to reduce the amount of computation done with each sensor input.
 Instead of throttling the data as it comes in, you will essentially be throttling the predict-update loop---as you ended up doing in the 2D UKF---using the `-hz` flag.
-When new data comes in, you should store these values as the most recent values for the relevant measurement variables.
+When new data come in, you should store these values as the most recent values for the relevant measurement variables.
 Then, in a single thread, a predict-update loop will be running and using these measurements.
 This approach suffers from the fact that the measurements will not be incorporated into the state estimate at the *exact* time at which the inputs were received, but the predict-update loop will be running at a fast rate anyway as it will only run in one thread, so the latency should be negligible.
 In addition, this approach should make the algorithm simpler to implement, as you will be following the standard predict-update loop model using a single measurement function and measurement noise covariance matrix.
 An asynchronous approach requires that specific versions of the measurement function and covariance matrix be used for each specific sensor update, as stated by Labbe in chapter 8.10.1 of [](#bib:labbe_kalman).

 **Task (Written Section 1.3.2):** In `ukf7d_written_solutions.tex`, implement the measurement function $h(\mathbf{\bar x})$ to transform the prior state estimate into measurement space for the given measurement vector.